aschneiderman/a-taste-of-d3/README.md

-# d3class
+# A Taste of D3

-Sample files and notes for d3 class
+Sample code and notes for the class, [A Taste of D3](http://datachefs.github.io/atasteofd3/)